Table of Contents

 Microwave ovens have hot spots, and it's difficult to set exact temperatures, unlike when using an oven.
 If your baked polymer clay design rests in these hot spots, they can undergo thermal breakdown fairly quickly and may char or emit toxic fumes.
 So, stick with the previously-mentioned preferred alternatives.

 Or, if you do choose to go with a polymer clay-specific oven, great!
 We recommend doing your research into the small, inexpensive ovens on your preferred search engine.
 You'll want to choose an option that promises to apply even, controllable heat to your polymer clay crafts.
 You shouldn't have to dig too deep into your pocket for a quality option, but if a dedicated oven is out of your price range, sticking with your home oven is fine.

 3. Purchase Your Clay

 - Premo Sculpey®: This polymer clay, which is available in a variety of colors, is both strong and flexible.
-Its balance between firm and soft also makes it excellent for jewelry because it holds those details you'll etch onto your custom earrings.
+It's a harmonious balance between firm and soft, making it perfect for jewelry because it holds any small detail you etch onto it.
 Even better, it includes baking instructions, so you're never in doubt.

 - Toothbrush: Grab an old toothbrush and use the bristles to add texture to the clay.

-- Paper towels or baby wipes: Keep your hands and workspace clean with a pack of baby wipes, or some wet paper towels.
+- Paper towels or baby wipes: Keep your hands and workspace clean with a pack of baby wipes or some wet paper towels.

-So, you have your table covered with parchment paper and a few blocks of colorful polymer clay.
-Now, you're ready to get to work and make your first pair of polymer clay earrings, right?
-Not quite.
-You'll probably want to gather a few more tools before starting.
-Hang in there.
-You’ll be a polymer clay master soon enough.
+By now, you should have your table covered with parchment paper and a few blocks of colorful polymer clay waiting to be used.
+Now, you're ready to get working on your first pair of DIY polymer earrings — well, you're almost ready.

 - Earring posts, hoops or hooks